amit242/platform/README.md

 * No RBAC in kubernetes or Jenkins
 * Job definition is moved to [this public repositry](https://github.com/amit242/jobdsl/blob/master/app.dsl), for JCASC to access and build.
 This could have been avoided by creating a seed job
 * Could not implement docker image publish as uploading images to docker hub was taking a lot of time.
 Tried a private registry (`registry/docker-compose.yaml`) but disabling tls verification for the private registry was not trivial in minikube.
 This Limitation can easily be fixed by having a local registry.
+* kubernetes-cd can't delete deployments at the momen

 ## Improvements
 * Linting and static code analysis